RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 ## Story Plan

-### Foundations

-- Who is the protagonist?

-- Who is the antagonist?

-- What is their conflict?

-### Testing the Inner Flaw

-The test is the protagonist's inner conflict central to the whole story.
-It cannot be ignored by the protagonist and must be answered in the [climax](#climax).
-This challenge must cause the protagonist great hardship and require him to do sacrifices.
-The test should make victory seem nearly impossible and victory should be surprising to the reader.

-- What is the protagonist's inner flaw?

-- How does the antagonist test the protagonist's true nature?

-- What must the protagonist sacrifice to resolve the test?

-- How will the protagonist evolve after this test?

 ### SPOOC

 SPOOC is a 2 sentence template to test your story's fundamentals, to assure yourself that it is sturdy enough to last a book.
 The first sentence establishes the situation, and the second turns the central story goal into a question.